 Participants also visited the Barclays Center, home of the Brooklyn Nets, for an immersive session on innovation and leadership in the sports and entertainment industry – further illustrating how transferable strategic insights can be across sectors.

-FIA President Mohammed Ben Sulayem said: “Members are at the heart of our Federation and the FIA University Senior Executive Programme, in partnership with Columbia Business School Executive Education, reflects our commitment to them.
+H.E.
+Mohammed Ben Sulayem, President of the FIA said: “Members are at the heart of our Federation and the FIA University Senior Executive Programme, in partnership with Columbia Business School Executive Education, reflects our commitment to them.
 By sharing knowledge, strengthening leadership skills and connecting our Federation, we are providing a powerful platform for development.
 Thank you to all of our Members who attended the programme.
 Together, we are shaping the future of mobility and motorsport.”

 Among the participants were Fabiana Ecclestone, FIA Vice President for Sport – South America, and Joe Ferreria, FIA Region II President, who welcomed the initiative as a valuable forum for strategic learning and collaboration across the FIA network.